Reverse Bicep Curl: Muscle Worked, Benefits, Variations

 As the name suggests, the exercise involves curling a barbell, typically an EZ bar, in a reverse grip.
 It can be a secret weapon in your quest to build bigger forearms and upper arm.

-The EZ bar tends to be much more comfortable for trainees and allows them to use heavier loads.
-There is less stress on the wrists because of their grips being slightly more neutral.
+The EZ bar tends to be much more comfortable for trainees, allowing them to use heavier loads.
+Their slightly more neutral grips also reduce wrist stress.

 In a study, the EZ version had the most EMG activity for both the Bicep brachii and brachialis muscles.